San Francisco Area Health Education Center (AHEC)

 This shortage of primary health care providers is due to a wave of aging baby boomers, epidemics of diabetes and obesity, and the Affordable Care Act, which brought health care coverage to millions more Americans.
 This shortage is acutely experienced in community health centers (CHCs) which are a key part of the health care safety net.
 On the local level, the San Francisco Bay Area is one of the most expensive places in the country to live, while the salaries of primary care providers are low compared to physicians of other health specialties, and even lower for those serving vulnerable populations in CHCs.
 The demand for primary providers with multiple cultural competencies far exceeds the supply.
 A 2017 point in time snapshot among seven San Francisco CHCs showed a collective need for close to 40 MDs/DOs, NPs, and RNs, with additional shortages in LCSWs and MAs.

 Since 2004, SFCCC has served as the U.S. Health Resources and Services Administration (HRSA)-designated SF Area Health Education Center (AHEC).
-We are dedicated to promoting workforce development in our member CHCs and Street Outreach Services (SOS) mobile clinic, through training of future health care professionals and continuing education for current CHC staff.
+The San Francisco AHEC’s mission is to promote workforce development in our member CHCs and Street Outreach Services (SOS) mobile clinic, through training of future health care professionals and continuing education for current CHC staff.

-The goals of SFCCC’s health workforce development programs are:
+The goals of SFCCC and the SF AHEC programs are:

 We partner with UCSF School of Medicine and primary care residency programs, USF School of Nursing; Kaiser Permanente; The CA Endowment; Blue Shield of CA Foundation; CA Health Care Foundation; SF Dept. of Public Health; Jewish Vocational Services (JVS), among many others.

 Attention Health Professions Students Interested in Caring for Underserved Vulnerable Populations: